Rondidon/portfolio-webapp/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
-This command will remove the single build dependency from your project.
+Once you `eject`, you can’t go back!** This command will remove the single build dependency from your project.

+### `npm run deploy`

+Deploys the app to GitHub Pages.

+### `npm run storyblok-pull-components`

+Pulls the components from Storyblok using the specified space ID.

+### `npm run storyblok-generate-types`

+Generates TypeScript types from the Storyblok components JSON file.

 ## Scrum / Documentation